zszach23/Unity-Learn-AI-for-Beginners/README.md

 * **Tank Patrol** - Click buttons to send the tank to the area.
 Uses a waypoint system with graphs and the A* algorithm to find the shortest path from start to destination waypoint.

+* **Path Finder** - Uses the A* algorithm to traverse a maze from a start to goal position
+ * Press `P` to clean and generate new start and goal positions on the map
+ * Press `C` to perform one step of the A* algorithm
+ * Press `M` when the goal is reached to view the path taken